Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Abstract

 \section{Abstract}

-Deep neural networks are vulnerable to adversarial examples, which attach human invisible perturbations to benign inputs.
-Simultaneously, adversarial examples exhibit transferability under different models, which makes practical black-box attacks feasible.
-However, existing methods are still incapable of achieving desired transfer attack performance.
-In this work, from the perspective of gradient optimization and consistency, we analyze and discover the gradient elimination phenomenon as well as the local momentum optimum dilemma.
-To tackle these issues, we propose Global Momentum Initialization (GI) to suppress gradient elimination and help search for the global optimum.
-Specifically, we perform gradient pre-convergence before the attack and carry out a global search during the pre-convergence stage.
-Our method can be easily combined with almost all existing transfer methods, and we improve the success rate of transfer attacks significantly by an average of 6.4\% under various advanced defense mechanisms compared to state-of-the-art methods.
-Eventually, we achieve an attack success rate of 95.4\%, fully illustrating the insecurity of existing defense mechanisms.
-Code is available at \url{https://github.com/Omenzychen/Global-Momentum-Initialization}.
+Deep Neural Networks (DNNs) are vulnerable to adversarial examples, which are crafted by adding human-imperceptible perturbations to the benign inputs.
+Simultaneously, adversarial examples exhibit transferability across models, enabling practical black-box attacks.
+However, existing methods are still incapable of achieving the desired transfer attack performance.
+In this work, focusing on gradient optimization and consistency, we analyse the gradient elimination phenomenon as well as the local momentum optimum dilemma.
+To tackle these challenges, we introduce Global Momentum Initialization (GI), providing global momentum knowledge to mitigate gradient elimination.
+Specifically, we perform gradient pre-convergence before the attack and a global search during this stage.
+GI seamlessly integrates with existing transfer methods, significantly improving the success rate of transfer attacks by an average of 6.4\% under various advanced defense mechanisms compared to the state-of-the-art method.
+Ultimately, GI demonstrates strong transferability in both image and video attack domains.
+Particularly, when attacking advanced defense methods in the image domain, it achieves an average attack success rate of 95.4\%.
+The code is available at \url{https://github.com/Omenzychen/ Global-Momentum-Initialization}.